-- Employers with 100 or more employees must provide employees up to 56 hours of paid leave per
+- Employers with 100 or more employees must provide employees up to 56 hours of paid leave per calendar year.

 - For a mental or physical illness, injury or health condition of an employee or such employee’s family member, regardless of whether such illness, injury or health condition has been diagnosed or requires medical care at the time such leave is requested.
 Under the Law, a "family member" includes an employee's child, spouse, domestic partner, parent, sibling, grandchild or grandparent; and the child or parent of an employee’s spouse or domestic partner.
 The Law further provides that a “parent” includes a biological, foster, step– or adopted parent, or a legal guardian of an employee.
 The Law’s definition of “child” includes a biological, adopted or foster child and a legal ward.